techpanja/interviewproblems/README.md

 Stack/Queues
 ------------
+1. Check if opening parenthesis pattern matches closing parenthesis pattern.
+    Link:

-1. Implement a queue using stack.
+2. Implement a queue using stack.
     Link: https://github.com/techpanja/interviewproblems/blob/master/src/stackqueues/queueusingstack/QueueUsingStack.java

-2. Sort a stack using only one additional stack and no other data structure.
+3. Sort a stack using only one additional stack and no other data structure.
     Link:

 Strings